Webreaper/Damselfly/README.md

 * Download/export processing to watermark images ready for social media, or sending via Email etc.
 * Runs on Windows, Linux and OSX, and in Docker.
 * Electron.Net Desktop Client for hosted site to allow closer native integration with client OS
+ * Desktop Client versions for MacOS (universal), Windows and Linux
  * Synchronise images from server basket select to local filesystem for editing
  * Other integrations coming in future
 * Direct upload to Wordpress
 * Persistable named basket selections
+* Themes
 * Built with Microsoft .Net 6, so runs cross-platform on MacOS, Linux and Windows.

 ## Planned Features/Enhancements

-* Machine Learning and image detection - which will provide object recognition, image classification and face detection for photos in your library.
+* Machine Learning and image detection - which will provide object recognition, image classification and face detection for photos in your library (in progress)
+* Image de-duplication (in progress)
 * Currently Damselfly has no concept of user identity, so there are no user-specific sessions (for things like selection, baskets and access control).
 * Direct upload to Social media platforms, Google Drive, etc.